Applied Sport and Exercise Science

 SQA Higher: BBBB to include English (or a written subject requiring the use of English) and two sciences (Maths counted).
 English and Maths required at National 5 grade B or above if not held at Higher.

-GCE A Level Year 1 entry: BCC to include Human Biology, Physics and PE.
+GCE A Level Year 1 entry: BCC to include English or a subject requiring the use of English and 2 sciences (Maths counted).
 English and Maths are required at GCSE grade 6 or above if not held at A-level.

 Irish Leaving Certificate Higher: H2H2H3H3 to include English (or a written subject requiring the use of English) and two sciences (Maths counted).
 English and Maths are required at grade O2 if not held at Higher.